getsentry/crash-commerce-tracing-sample/README.md

 # -> http://localhost:5173
 ```

-The frontend dev server proxies `/api` to the backend.
+The frontend connects directly to the backend API.

 ### Build for production
 ```bash